shivalimavi/shivalimavi/README.md

 ### Hi there 👋

-I am Shivali Mavi, a passionate Business Analytics graduate student with a knack for uncovering insights from data and turning them into actionable solutions
+I am Shivali Mavi, and I love turning data into powerful insights that help make smarter decisions and improve how things work.

 💼 Over 5 years of experience in ETL, data analysis, and business intelligence.

-🌟 Proficient in SQL, Power BI, Advanced Excel, and statistical analysis.
+🌟 Proficient in SQL, Power BI, Python, Advanced Excel, and Cloud Analytics.

 🔍 Skilled in machine learning algorithms and tableau dashboards.